haraka/Haraka/docs/plugins/karma.md

 BENEFITS
 --------------------
-Karma reduces the resources wasted by bad mailers.
+Karma allows the site administrator to control how much weight to assign to the plugin results, providing a great deal of control over what results are worth rejecting for.

-The biggest gains to be had are by assigning lots of negative karma by the heavy plugins (spamassassin, dspam, virus filters) when they encounter spam.
+Karma begins scoring the connection when the first packet arrives.
+The IP reputation, sender OS, GeoIP location, presence on a DNSBL, and FCrDNS are often a sufficient basis for rejecting a connection without ever nabbing a false positive.

-Karma will notice and reward them appropriately in the future.
+Karma performs all these checks early and often, greatly reducing the time spent "on the hook" with bad mailers.

 KARMA
 ------------------------
-When the connection ends, B<karma> records the result.
+When the connection ends, *karma* records the result.
 Mail servers whose bad connections exceed good ones are sent to the penalty box.
 Servers in the penalty box are tersely disconnected for *penalty\_days*.
 Here is an example connection from an IP in the penalty box: